Duoluoluos/Emotion-Guided-Piano-Accompaniment-Generation/README.md

 ## Q&A
 1. Q: Sometimes the generated chords dont fully harmonize the melody.
 How come?

    A: The randomness and controllabilty of LSTM-based harmonizer isnt satisfactory. **Use music theory** for the harmonization instead.
+You can rectify the `solve()` function from
+`./utils/Accompaniment_Generator.py` for your personal usage.